nsoft/ns-login/app/README.md

 ## Action Security

-One thing shown in this place holder worth noting is the means by which user actions are authorized.
+One thing shown in this place holder worth noting is the means by which complex user actions are authorized.
+The demo has one such action for demonstration purposes.
+It reverses the demo list of things persistently in the database.

 * When a request is made here for the reverse_things action [restTest.jsp#L194](https://github.com/nsoft/ns-login/blob/master/app/src/main/webapp/restTest.jsp#L194)
 * that calls update here [nsRest.js#L807](https://github.com/nsoft/ns-login/blob/master/rest/src/main/webapp/js/nsRest.js#L807)